railroadmedia/railcontent/README.md

 r mwp artisan VaporEnvManager web-staging-one push
 ```

+**Important Note**
+Environment variables are highly sensitive and need to stay secure.
+Please do not ever commit these .env files or share
+them.
+They should be deleted from your machine after updates are pushed.

 # Emails and Testing Emails
 All non-production environment emails sent by our system go to our mailtrap account and email address be default: